 Some of our high school student members serve as coaches of satellite middle school math circles.

 We encourage local schools to offer the AMC contests, starting with the AMC8 for students in eighth grade and below, which is offered in November.
-If your middle school does not offer the AMC8, the Albany Area Math Circle invites you to take it under our auspices.
 Middle school students who achieve Honor Roll scores on the AMC8 are encouraged to take the AMC10 or AMC12 contests in February.
 These high school contests are extremely challenging, but they can be good learning experiences for a few younger students who are ready to take the next step beyond middle school math contests.
 Students who score high on the AMC10 or AMC12 contests may qualify for the American Invitational Math Exam (AIME) given in March.

 With the exception of our special outreach activities described above, our regular AAMC meetings are organized for high school student members.
 Very rarely, middle school students who have qualified for the AIME may also be invited to join our regular Friday evening meetings.
 This is very much the exception, rather than the rule, and younger students should not be discouraged if they find the AMC preliminary exams extremely challenging.
 Some of our strongest high school members only qualified for AIME after several years of trying.